winstonDeGreef/Mechanica/content/replaced/Ch5_PotentialEnergy.md

 ## Stable/Unstable Equilibrium ##
 A particle (or system) is in equilibrium when the sum of forces acting on it is zero.
-Then, it will keep the same velocity, and we can easily find an inertial system in which the particle is at rest, at an equilibrium position. <br>
+Then, it will keep the same velocity, and we can easily find an inertial system in which the particle is at rest, at an equilibrium position.
 The equilibrium position (or more general state) can also be found directly from the potential energy.

 Potential energy and (conservative) forces are coupled via: